profshai/simple-landing-page/README.md

 # simple-landing-page

 This is a simple landing page.
-You can view it here: